![]() |

 Governance and Regulation

 The Education Act, 1999 allows various educational bodies to “authorize, supervise and evaluate the use of distance learning programs in the provision of the education program” (p.
 75).
-The Department of Education defines distance learning as involving the use of appropriate technologies to provide learning experiences for students who are physically separated from their instructor for the majority of the learning process.
-Distance learning applies to courses that cannot be offered due to insufficient numbers of students or when the subject matter is highly technical, requiring specialized teaching staff that may not be available in the community.
-Distance learning can be delivered as online courses or as print courses.
+The Department of Education defines distance learning as involving the use of appropriate technologies to provide learning experiences for students who are physically separated from their instructor for the majority of the learning process (Government of Nunavut, n.d.).
+Distance education applies to courses that cannot be offered due to insufficient numbers of students or when the subject matter is highly technical, requiring specialized teaching staff that may not be available in the community.
+Distance education can be delivered as on-line courses or as print courses.

 Distance education and/or online learning is not funded differently than traditional brick-and-mortar education.
-However, territorial students who are officially registered as part of a homeschooling program are eligible to receive up to $1000 of expense reimbursement for distance education programs to cover the costs of registration fees, books, and equipment.
+However, territorial students who are officially registered as part of a homeschooling program are eligible to receive up to $1000 of expense reimbursement for distance education programs to cover the costs of registration fees, books, and equipment (Government of Nunavut, 2016).

 K-12 Distance and Online Learning Activity

-The Department of Education has indicated in the past that it tracks student enrollment information through its agreements with distance learning providers (e.g., the Alberta Distance Learning Centre up to its closure in 2021 and Contact North in Ontario).
+The Department of Education has indicated in the past that it tracks student enrollment information through its agreements with distance learning providers.
 It is not known the status or level of activity from any of these agreements.

 K-12 Blended Learning Activity